 Current generative models for drug discovery primarily use molecular docking as an oracle to guide the generation of active compounds.
 However, such models are often not useful in practice because even compounds with high docking scores do not consistently show experimental activity.
 More accurate methods for activity prediction exist, such as molecular dynamics based binding free energy calculations, but they are too computationally expensive to use in a generative model.
 To address this challenge, we propose Multi-Fidelity Latent space Active Learning (MF-LAL), a generative modeling framework that integrates a set of oracles with varying cost-accuracy tradeoffs.
+We train a surrogate model for each oracle and use these surrogates to generate compounds with high predicted activity.
 Unlike previous approaches that separately learn the surrogate model and generative model, MF-LAL combines the generative and multi-fidelity surrogate models into a single framework, allowing for more accurate activity prediction and higher quality samples.
 We train MF-LAL with a novel active learning algorithm to further reduce computational cost.
 Our experiments on two disease-relevant proteins show that MF-LAL produces compounds with significantly better binding free energy scores than other single and multi-fidelity approaches.
-The code is available at https://github.com/Rose-STL-Lab/ MF-LAL.

-1 Introduction
+1 INTRODUCTION

 Generative models for de novo drug design have gained significant interest in machine learning for their promised ability to quickly generate new compounds for specific applications.
-However, generating compounds with real-world biological activity remains a fundamental challenge [Handa et al., 2023, Coley et al., 2020].
+However, generating compounds with real-world biological activity remains a fundamental challenge (Handa et al., 2023; Coley et al., 2020).
 One of the main difficulties is the computational evaluation of compound-protein binding affinities.
-The generated compounds are often highly novel, so an activity predictor trained with existing experimental data is insufficient due to poor out-of-distribution generalization [Chatterjee et al., 2023, Ji et al., 2022].
+The generated compounds are often highly novel, so an activity predictor trained with existing experimental data is insufficient due to poor out-of-distribution generalization (Chatterjee et al., 2023; Ji et al., 2022).
 Instead, physics-based methods that model 3D interactions between compound and target are commonly used.

-Due to its speed, molecular docking is the prevalent physics-based method to evaluate novel compounds by generative models [Eckmann et al., 2022, Jeon and Kim, 2020, Lee et al., 2023, Noh et al., 2022, Fu et al., 2022, Peng et al., 2022, Guan et al., 2023a,b].
-However, docking is a relatively poor predictor of activity [Pinzi and Rastelli, 2019, Handa et al., 2023, Coley et al., 2020, Feng et al., 2022], so it would be desirable to apply more accurate binding free energy calculation techniques [Pinzi and Rastelli, 2019, Feng et al., 2022].
-These techniques, based on molecular dynamics simulations, are currently considered the most reliable approach to predict affinity [Moore et al., 2023, Cournia et al., 2021].
-However, they have not been used by generative models due to their high computational cost [Thomas et al., 2023], with a single compound-protein pair taking hours to days to simulate on a powerful computer [Wan et al., 2020].
-Thus, neither docking nor binding free energy techniques alone can guide the real-world application of generative models.
+039 Due to its speed, molecular docking is the prevalent physics-based method to evaluate novel com-040 pounds by generative models (Eckmann et al., 2022; Jeon & Kim, 2020; Lee et al., 2023; Noh et al., 041 2022; Fu et al., 2022; Peng et al., 2022; Guan et al., 2023a;b).
+However, docking is a relatively poor 042 predictor of activity (Pinzi & Rastelli, 2019; Handa et al., 2023; Coley et al., 2020; Feng et al., 2022), 043 so it would be desirable to apply more accurate binding free energy calculation techniques (Pinzi & 044 Rastelli, 2019; Feng et al., 2022).
+These techniques, based on molecular dynamics simulations, are currently considered the most reliable approach to predict affinity (Moore et al., 2023; Cournia et al., 2021).
+However, they have not been used by generative models due to their high computational cost 046 (Thomas et al., 2023), with a single compound-protein pair taking hours to days to simulate on a 047 powerful computer (Wan et al., 2020).
+Thus, neither docking nor binding free energy techniques 048 alone can guide the real-world application of generative models.
+049

-Multi-fidelity surrogate models aim to fuse multiple data sources as oracles spanning a range of accuracy and cost [Fernández-Godino et al., 2016].
-They are frequently learned using an active learning approach, where a model selects or generates queries that it is most uncertain about to send to a chosen oracle [Ren et al., 2021].
+Multi-fidelity surrogate models aim to fuse multiple data sources as oracles spanning a range of accuracy and cost (Fernández-Godino et al., 2016).
+They are frequently learned using an active learning approach, where a model selects or generates queries that it is most uncertain about to send to a chosen oracle (Ren et al., 2021).
 The results from the oracle are then added to the training data of the model.
-We will focus on "query synthesis" approaches [Angluin, 1988], where the model generates its own queries to send to the oracles, speeding up learning compared to approaches that query oracles with samples from a fixed candidate set.
+We will focus on "query synthesis" approaches (Angluin, 1988), where the model generates its own queries to send to the oracles, speeding up learning compared to approaches that query oracles with samples from a fixed candidate set.